dominicrodger/django-tinycontent/README.rst

 v0.2.0

 * Dropped support for Python 2.6.
-* Added a markdown renderer - you can use this by setting ``TINYCONTENT_FILTER`` to ``'tinycontent.renderers.md.markdown_renderer'``.
+* Added a built-in markdown filter - you can use it by setting ``TINYCONTENT_FILTER`` to ``'tinycontent.filters.md.markdown_renderer'``.

 v0.1.8